NMBURobotics/botanbot_sim/README.md

 # botanbot_sim

 Simulation of a Ackermann robot for agricultural cases.
-It is also a use-case of [vox_nav](https://github.com/jediofgever/vox_nav) 2.5D navigation frmaework.
+It is also a use-case of [vox_nav](https://github.com/jediofgever/vox_nav) 2.5D navigation framework.
 Refer to [vox_nav](https://github.com/jediofgever/vox_nav) to find out more about vox_nav.

 # running botanbot